 Below we are literally going to be explaining the services that we charge pest control companies for.
 Why would we do that?
 It’s extremely time consuming and complicated to provide pest control marketing services.
 The question you need to ask yourself is, where is my time best spent?
 Most pest control business owners are focused on their core business.
 They don’t have time to learn PPC, SEO, etc and simply need to focus on their core business.
 If you are more tech inclined, perhaps you spend the time on PPC & SEO, and hire someone to perform the pest control services you are offering.
 Only you can determine where your time is better spent.

 Regardless of whether you want to do pest control marketing yourself or pay a pest control marketing company (like us) to do it, the information below will be extremely helpful!

 Pest Control Website Design

 One of the most common mistakes we see pest control business owners make is spending a ton of money on marketing to drive traffic to a terrible website.
 Put yourself in the shoes of your customer.
 If you saw an ad for a business and went to their website, but found the website is outdated, difficult to navigate, and looks terrible, would you stick around and give that company your business?
 Of course not!
 You need a high quality website that will turn potential clients into paying clients.
-Whether your get a pest control website design from us for just $49.99/month, use a pest control website builder, find a good wordpress pest control website template, or have one custom developed, you need a high quality website.
+Whether your get a pest control website design from us, use a pest control website builder, find a good wordpress pest control website template, or have one custom developed, you need a high quality website.